marystirling/Computer_Networks/README.md

 The (Pseudo) Physical Layer supports the actual communication.
 This can be intra-host using localhost, or mininet, or Docker Swarm/Kubernetes cluster or actual distributed hosts

-# Flatbuffer compiler

-Before setting the serialization type to flatbuffer, you have to compile the three .fbs files on your machine (grocery_order.fbs, health_status.fbs, response_messages.fbs)

-Make sure that flatbuffer is correctly installed on machine, then run the following code in the terminal:

-$ flatc --python grocery_order.fbs

-$ flatc --python health_status.fbs

-$ flatc --python response_messages.fbs

-This will compile the schemas and create a namespace for the flatbuffer code in a directory called proto.
-There are subdirectories for each schema protocols within it.

-# How to run Assignment 1 in mininet:
+# How to run Assignment 3 in mininet:
-Define what serialization you want to use in config.ini as either json or fbufs.
+Define what transport protocol you want to use in config.ini for Transport as either Alternating Bit Protocol, Go Back N, or Selective Repeat.
+For Alternating Bit Protocol and Go Back N, make sure the route in Network is route1.
+For Selective Repeat, this should be route2.
+Make sure json is selected for Serialization as Assignment 3 does not support flatbuffer.
+The matches are as follows:

+    For Alternating Bit Protocol:
+        [Network]
+        Route = route1

+        [Transport]
+        TransportProtocol = AlternatingBit

+    For Go Back N:
+        [Network]
+        Route = route1

+        [Transport]
+        TransportProtocol = GoBackN

+    For Selective Repeat:
+        [Network]
+        Route = route2

+        [Transport]
+        TransportProtocol = SelectiveRepeat

 Then, there are three mininet tests that we want to run.